hassaan4584/Swiftjective-C/_posts/2020-01-15-Spend-Stack-Best-In-Class.md

 Previously, I've written about this notion of what it looks like to be a [best in class iOS app][1]{:target="_blank"}.
 I wanted a tangible, written down list that I could reference to gauge whether or not I was being a good platform citizen with my own apps.

 Now, months later - how am I doing by my own definition?
 Let's take a look at where I stand.
-The grades below have been pulled from the Best in Class post, but some have been altered, added or left out to only include items that can be answered with a yes or no anwer as it pertains to Spend Stack.
+The grades below have been pulled from the Best in Class post, but some have been altered, added or left out to only include items that can be answered with a yes or no answer as it pertains to Spend Stack.

 > With each subsequent release, I'll be updating my progress.